MominHashmi92/Projects/RISC_V/readme.md

 ## Introduction

-In this assignment, I implemented the RISC-V architecture for RV32I base instructions, encompassing four instruction types: **R-type, I-type, Load, and Store**.
+In this project, I implemented the RISC-V architecture for RV32I base instructions, encompassing four instruction types: **R-type, I-type, Load, and Store**.
 The RTL design was written in **SystemVerilog** and simulated using the **VCS simulator**.
 The processor includes:

 - Fetch block
 - Decode block